Understanding When to Use Flap Discs and Flap Wheels Skip to content

 • Can have access to narrow places like pipes, tubes, etc.

-• Can quickly remove the material and give a finish to your workpiece.
+• It can quickly remove the material and give a finish to your workpiece.

-When To Use Flap Disc And Flap Wheel
+When To Use a Flap Disc And a Flap Wheel

 When working with metal, flap discs are the preferred option, especially if you plan to make right-angle cuts.
 These flexible discs make it simpler to create metal outlines.
 Apply high pressure when grinding, and mild pressure when finishing.
 By doing this, you prevent the downtime that results from changing discs between activities.